mesoscale-activity-map/map-ephys/README.md

 "experiment.database": "[username]_map_experi",
 "lab.database": "[username]_map",

 ingest.py requires the rig_data_path and the username to be specified in the code.
+Also, SessionDiscoverty has the RigDataPath hard coded for now.
+We will probably have a RigType key to track the training and recording rigs.

-See Ingest Behavior Data.ipynb for the required tables to be inserted.
+See Overview.ipynb for the required tables to be inserted.

 The example behavioral data file is 'tw5_TW_autoTrain_20171021_150914.mat'.

-See Ingest Ephys Data for an example of the Ephys data ingestion.
-The example Ephys data file is 'real5ap_imec3_opt3_jrc.mat'.
+The example Ephys data file is 'tw5ap_imec3_opt3_jrc.mat'.